-Cure time - when minor repairs have been carried out the cure time required prior to cargo loading is given by the graph in section 2.4.
+Cure time - when minor repairs have been carried out the cure time can be reduced to 75% of that recommended for full tank applications.

 7. HEALTH & SAFETY

 7.1 INTRODUCTION

 Some tank coatings contain volatile flammable organic solvents which can form explosive mixtures with air.
 Definite safety precautions must be taken whilst applying this type of coating in the confines of a ship's cargo tank.
 Detailed attention must be given to the following points: